-*Only 2 acrobatic tricks are permitted in any dance category except Acro, Open, Character and Supplemental.
-A 1 point deduction will be taken if there are more than 2 tricks in other dance categories.
+*Only 3 acrobatic tricks are permitted in any dance category except Acro, Open, Character, Hip Hop, Pom and Supplemental.

-*In a duet, trio, and group 50% of the performers must be different when competing in the same age and performance division.
+*In a duo/trio, or group routine 50% of the performers must be different when competing in the same age and performance division.

 Solo 1 dancer

 *Age Division is determined by average age of performers, Mini 4 – 6, Petite 7 – 9, Junior 10 -12, Teen 13 -15, Senior 16 -20.
 If the average age of the group is 15.9, the entry will compete in the 15 year old age division.
 NEW: Production age divisions are determined by the average age of performers, 12 & Under and 13 & Over.

 *A performer’s age is determined by their age as of January 1st, 2022.